mehadisaki/DIY-CNC-Arduino/README.md

 # DIY-CNC-router-by-Arduino
-DIY DIY CNC router or plotter by Arduino as my way
+Making a desktop CNC router or plotter by Arduino
+Only sharing and accumolat relevant information